Hydr8gon/NooDS/README.md

 NooDS is available for Linux, macOS, Windows, Switch, Vita, and Android.
 Automatic builds are provided via GitHub Actions; you can download them from the [releases page](https://github.com/Hydr8gon/NooDS/releases).

 ### Usage
-NooDS doesn't have high-level BIOS emulation yet, so you'll need to provide your own BIOS files.
-These can be dumped from a DS with [DSBF Dumper](https://archive.org/details/dsbf-dumper), or you can use the open-source [DraStic BIOS](https://drive.google.com/file/d/1dl6xgOXc892r43RzkIJKI6nikYIipzoN/view).
-Firmware is optional, but if you want to boot the DS menu, you'll need to dump it from an original DS; DSi and 3DS dumps don't contain any boot code.
+NooDS should be able to run most things without any additional setup.
+To boot from the DS menu, you'll need to provide DS BIOS and firmware files, which can be dumped from a DS with [DSBF Dumper](https://archive.org/details/dsbf-dumper).
+The firmware must be dumped from an original DS; DSi and 3DS dumps don't contain any boot code.
+To run GBA games, you'll need to provide a GBA BIOS file, which can be dumped from a variety of systems with [this dumper](https://github.com/mgba-emu/bios-dump).
 The BIOS and firmware file paths can be configured in the settings.
-There's basic save type detection, but it isn't always accurate.
+Save types are automatically detected, but this isn't always accurate.
 If you load a new game and saving doesn't work, you'll have to manually change the save type until it does.

 ### Compiling for Linux or macOS
 To compile on Linux or macOS, you'll need to install [wxWidgets](https://www.wxwidgets.org) and [PortAudio](http://www.portaudio.com) using your favourite package manager.
 You can use [Homebrew](https://brew.sh) on macOS, since there is no package manager provided by default.
 The command will look something like `apt install libwxgtk3.0-dev portaudio19-dev` (Ubuntu) or `brew install wxmac portaudio` (macOS).
 After that, you can simply run `make` in the project root directory to compile.